 If you are interested in applying for a place on one of our undergraduate courses, please see both our 9 Reasons to Study History at Warwick and our Information for Prospective Undergraduate Students.

 We have a population of approximately 100 postgraduate students, on both our postgraduate taught and postgraduate research courses.
-Our new suite of postgraduate taught MA courses was launched in 2016 with the first intake due to start in October 2016.
+Our new suite of postgraduate taught MA courses was launched in 2016.

 The Department has been awarded £5.1m in research grants and contracts in the past five years, for a wide variety of projects, networks, conferences, and fellowships.